zchee/golang-wiki/CodeTools.md

 ## All-in-one

+  - [golangci-lint](https://github.com/golangci/golangci-lint) - Bundle of `gofmt`, `golint`, `govet` and many other tools that shares work between the different linters for better performance.
+Recommended by the original author to replace gometalinter (Drop-in replacement).
-  - [gometalinter](https://github.com/alecthomas/gometalinter) - Automates the installation, configuration and application of `gofmt`, `golint`, `govet` and several other code validation tools.
+  - DEPRECATED: [gometalinter](https://github.com/alecthomas/gometalinter) - Automates the installation, configuration and application of `gofmt`, `golint`, `govet` and several other code validation tools.

 ## Code Formatting